AUXSPACEeV/aurora/README.md

 Deploy the binary to your board by either using `west flash` or in case of the Raspberry Pi Pico series, copy it onto the Pi's storage.

+Currently, flashing from inside the docker container is untested and might need patching.